anshumansp/Kiaros-Tools/server/api_contract.md

-# ToolsZone API Documentation
+# kiaros API Documentation

-This document outlines the API contracts for the ToolsZone backend services.
+This document outlines the API contracts for the kiaros backend services.
 It provides comprehensive details about endpoints, request formats, response structures, and authentication requirements.

 ## Base URL